wptide/wptide/README.md

 ERROR: for gotide_api-mysql_1  Cannot start service api-mysql: b'Mounts denied: ...'
 ```

-For local development you can manually set the `API_KEY` and `API_SECRET` which will be updated in the user meta
+For local development you can manually set the `API_KEY` and `API_SECRET` for the
+`audit-server` user, which will automatically update the user meta values when
+`make api.setup` is ran.
+If you do not set those environment variables, or are
+running Tide in production, then you can access the auto generated key and secret
+from the `audit-server` user profile.

 #### API Settings